snakemake-workflows/rna-seq-kallisto-sleuth/config/README.md

 * `config/units.tsv`: (sequencing) units sheet with raw data paths
 * `config/config.yaml`: general workflow configuration and differential expression model setup

-For the `samples.tsv` and `units.tsv`, we explain the expected colummns right here, in this `README.md` file.
+For the `samples.tsv` and `units.tsv`, we explain the expected columns right here, in this `README.md` file.
 For the `config.yaml` file, all entries are explained in detail in its comments.